JBJS - 2026-06-17 - Journal Article; Randomized Controlled Trial

 Summary

-This RCT compared early periprosthetic bone metabolic activity between Trabecular Titanium (TT) and hydroxyapatite (HA)-coated uncemented acetabular cups using [18F]-fluoride PET/CT at 4, 16, and 36 weeks in 28 patients undergoing primary THA.
-TT cups showed 17% higher SUVs at 4 weeks, indicating greater early mineral accumulation and osseointegration activity.
-Both cup types exceeded healthy reference acetabulum SUVs at 4 and 16 weeks, with no clinical outcome differences reported at 36 weeks.
+This RCT compared early periprosthetic bone metabolic activity between Trabecular Titanium and hydroxyapatite-coated uncemented acetabular cups using [18F]-fluoride PET/CT at 4, 16, and 36 weeks in 28 patients undergoing primary THA.
+TT cups showed 17% higher SUVs at 4 weeks versus HA cups; both groups exceeded healthy reference acetabulum SUVs at 4 and 16 weeks.
+Radiographic and clinical scoring at 36 weeks supplemented the metabolic data.

 Key Limitation

-The 36-week endpoint captures only the early healing phase, providing no data on whether the 17% SUV advantage of TT cups translates into superior long-term fixation, reduced aseptic loosening, or improved implant survival.
+The 36-week endpoint captures only early osseointegration and cannot determine whether the 17% SUV advantage of TT cups at 4 weeks translates into superior long-term implant survival or reduced aseptic loosening rates.

 Original Abstract